ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 Unfortunately, we are faced with the fact that few of the current ways is satisfying.
 So new approach is supposed to be involved.

-## A Narrative Approach: the Emotional Arc
+## A NARRATIVE APPROACH: THE EMOTIONAL ARC(IDEATATION AND METHODOLOGY)

 Is there a new way to tell whether the show or the movie is "interesting" or "breath-taking" or just "dull", before you even watch it?